W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/i-the-origins-of-separation/index.md

 All fear is ultimately reducible to the basic misperception that you have the ability to usurp the power of God.
 ²Of course, you neither can nor have been able to do this [usurp the power of God].
 ³Here is the real basis for your escape from fear.
-⁴The escape [from fear] is brought about by your acceptance of the Atonement, which [acceptance of the Atonement] enables you to realise that your errors never really occurred.
+⁴The escape [from fear] is brought about by your acceptance of the Atonement, which [acceptance of the Atonement] enables you to realize that your errors never really occurred.
 ⁵Only after the deep sleep fell upon Adam could he [Adam] experience nightmares.
 ⁶If a light is suddenly turned on while someone is dreaming a fearful dream, he [the dreamer] may initially interpret the light itself as part of his [the dreamer’s] dream and be afraid of it [the dream].
 ⁷However, when he [the dreamer] awakens, the light is correctly perceived as the release from the dream, which [dream] is then no longer accorded reality.